adaptivestone/framework-documentation/docs/06-Controllers/03-middleware.md

       return res.status(400).json({});
     }
     if (this.params.iiii) {
-      // we can also check all params that we passed during init }
+      // we can also check all the params that we passed during init }
-    // go to next one
+    // go to the next one
     return next();
   }
 }